 ERP Testing Road-map

-So, let’s prepare ourselves with a road-map with a checklist for ERP testing.
-Point to note is that the “testing effort” might be almost equal to “development effort” for ERP testing and the ERP companies are trying to setup a platform and infrastructure to reduce the effort, but increasing the efficiency and productivity.
+So, let’s prepare us with a road-map with a checklist for ERP testing.
+Point to note is that the “testing effort” might be almost equal to “development effort” for ERP testing and the ERP companies are trying to set up a platform and infrastructure to reduce the effort, but increasing the efficiency and productivity.

 This is a quick checklist and may vary on a case-to-case basis.

 |1.||Identify the scope of testing and check the ERP testing is for the base product or for the implementation project.|